hydrusnetwork/BA-4chan-thread-archiver/README.md

-4chan API Full Thread Archiver
+BA 4chan API Thread Archiver
 ===============

-Feed the script a link to a 4chan thread, and it will download images, thumbnails, HTML of the thread, and the JSON of the thread for a full archive.
+This script archive all images, thumbnails, JSON, and converted HTML of a 4chan thread, using the [4chan API](https://github.com/4chan/4chan-API).
+The script will continue until the thread 404s or the connection is lost.

 Part of the JSON-based-chanarchiver by Lawrence Wu, built 2012/04/04